FOR585: Advanced Smartphone Forensics

 |FOR585.4: Backup File and BlackBerry Forensics|

 Focus: BlackBerry smartphones are designed to protect user privacy, but techniques taught in this section will enable the investigator to go beyond what the tools decode and manually recover data residing in database files of BlackBerry device file systems.
-Backup file systems are commonly found on external media and can be the only forensics acquisition method for newer iOS devices that are locked.
+Backup smartphone images are commonly found on external media and the cloud, and may be the only forensics acquisition method for newer iOS devices that are locked.
 Learning how to access and parse data from encrypted backup files may be the only lead to smartphone data relating to your investigation.

-Forensics examiners must understand the concept of interpreting and analyzing the information on smartphones, as well as the limitations of existing methods for extracting data from these devices.
-This section covers how to handle encryption issues, BlackBerry Enterprise Server data, and locked devices.
+Forensic examiners must understand the concept of interpreting and analyzing the information on smartphones, as well as the limitations of existing methods for extracting data from these devices.
+This course day covers how to handle encryption issues, BlackBerry Enterprise Server data, and locked devices.
 Manual decoding of BlackBerry data will provide access to a vast amount of data that forensics tools seem to miss.